 As well as the brick ledges and front stairs the come straight off the front door.
 I love the way they look and for sure want to keep them, the trick is how to make a large extend front porch with a narrow front stoop.

 In the planning of the front porch, my contractor and I brainstormed all sorts of scenarios (including removing some or all of that brick ledge) my final design carefully includes the entire brick facade inside the porch, defining this whole area.

 For the depth of the porch, I knew I wanted the part over the stairs to jut out more than the rest of the porch, so once that depth was determined by coming off the front ledges, and ending before the existing sidewalk, then the large porch area was set back from there, and viola! the porch size was designed.

-The main construction of the porch got done and the roofers came basically the next day and finished the roof just in time… that evening the snow started to fall.
+The main construction of the porch got done just in time for the roofers to come the next day and finish the roof just in time… that evening the snow started to fall!!

 Porch Floor Decking

 The main porch floor is now a composite decking…

 I priced tons of different brands and styles of decking.
 Some brands are very expensive.
 All are more expensive than wood, but unlike wood, the composite floor doesn’t warp, rot or need to be finished.

 After over 30 years of owning many different homes, I have learned that somethings are totally worth an extra investment at the beginning to save time and energy later.

 The section of porch with the decking, (the large part that is under the windows) was built to the level that the long runway was.
 To avoid it looking like a deck, with it just being open underneath, (not my favorite look, especially at the front entry) I perused the internet for inspiration pics of porch skirting.
 By having skirting around the bottom of the porch deck, it will look more like a porch.